Take The Garden Style Personality Quiz

 I guess you're the lucky one who has your own garden, terrace, or balcony.
 A place outdoors that you can call your own.

-Especially this year, when the 'everyday' life and borders around us have been shut down, owning space for gardening has been a real oasis in the middle of all turmoil.
-It has offered an opportunity to be outside, connect to nature, and have hands-on things.
-It has helped forget the worries even for a second, relieving stress, and given confidence that everything will be ok eventually.
+Especially this year, when the 'everyday' life and borders around us have been shut down, owning space for gardening has been a real oasis in the middle of all the turmoil.
+It has offered an opportunity to be outside, connect to nature, and do hands-on things.
+It has helped me forget the worries, even for a second, relieving stress and giving me confidence that everything will be ok eventually.

 YOU CAN CALL YOUR GARDEN A SANCTUARY

-I can tell you that I have spent most of last spring and summer in our garden.
-Except traveling for work and visiting clients in their gardens, there has been no need, or even opportunity, to explore further.
+I can tell you that I have spent most of the last spring and summer in our garden.
+Except for traveling for work and visiting clients in their gardens, there has been neither need nor opportunity to explore further.

 I have enjoyed lunch breaks and summer evenings on the terrace.
 I have observed as seasons go by, and blossoms follow each other in an uninterrupted sequence.
 I have planted more dahlias, added new pots for tomatoes and herbs, and enlarged our kitchen garden.